WolframRhodium/VapourSynth-BM3DCUDA/README.md

   normalized output frames to the host.
 Larger chunks amortize halo work but increase GPU accumulators, pinned staging memory, retained frame memory, and latency for a random-access miss.

+- RTC rolling uses one device resource, one stream, and one Driver API graph.
+  A completed chunk is retained in a frame cache; cache misses stage the source/reference halo, serialize graph execution, and replace the cache.
+  `fast` is accepted for API compatibility but does not change rolling's resource count.
+Partial final chunks cache only valid output frames.

 - `VAggregate(planes=...)` accepts each plane at most once.
 Plane indices must be non-negative and smaller than the number of planes in `src`.